-5.3 A process with more than two stages is not acceptable under any circumstances as this will make the complaint process unduly long and delay access to the Ombudsman.
-Yes Council's complaint process The Council has implemented a two-stage process, this has been effective since the 1st of April 2024.
-This is outlined in our procedure.
-5.4 Where a landlord's complaint response is handled by a third party (e.g. a contractor or independent adjudicator) at any stage, it must form part of the two stage complaints process set out in this Code.
-Residents must not be expected to go through two complaints processes.
-Yes N/A All complaint handling is internal without involvement of third parties.
 5.5 Landlords are responsible for ensuring that any third parties handle complaints in line with the Code.
 Yes N/A All complaint handling is internal without involvement of third parties.
 5.6 When a complaint is logged at Stage 1 or escalated to Stage 2, landlords must set out their understanding of the complaint and the outcomes the resident is seeking.
 The Code will refer to this as "the complaint definition".
 If any aspect of the complaint is unclear, the resident must be asked for clarification.
 Yes Council's complaint process When we ask the complainant within the Complaints process for the details of their complaint, we also ask how they would like to see their complaint resolved.
-Within the Complaints process, we also have "case notes" that Complaint

-Champions use to record contact with the complainant, the relevant Ombudsman or third parties including emails, evidence and telephone calls.
-The Complaints Officer, nominated senior Customer Services Officer or Complaint Champions may also make outbound contact to establish further information when required.
+Within the Complaints process, we also have "case notes" that Complaint Champions use to record contact with the complainant, the relevant Ombudsman or third parties including emails, evidence and telephone calls.
+The Quality Assurance Complaints Officer may also make outbound contact to establish further information when required.
 5.7 When a complaint is acknowledged at either stage, landlords must be clear which aspects of the complaint they are, and are not, responsible for and clarify any areas where this is not clear.
 Yes Council's complaint process The acknowledgement (via email or letter) includes the details of the original complaint and what happens next.
 Complaint Champions are trained to contact the complainant to clarify any areas that we are not responsible for or where details are not clear.
 The process has an additional function to capture aspects of the complaints the Council are not responsible for.
-5.8 At each stage of the complaints process, complaint handlers must: Yes Council's complaint processComplaints policy The Council's Complaint Champion training material covers this for all champions